ministryofjustice/service_assessments/phases/v2/alpha.md

 Service Manager able to:

-* explain how they are avoiding locking themselves into any proprietary solutions where an open standard is available.
+* Explain how they are avoiding locking themselves into any proprietary solutions where an open standard is available.
-* describe what common platforms they have identified that their intended system could use.
+* Describe what common platforms they have identified that their intended system could use.
-* describe any common user needs they have identified and how how they are going to address them in a consistent manner with the rest of government.
+* Describe any common user needs they have identified and how how they are going to address them in a consistent manner with the rest of government.

 ## Point 10: Be able to test the end-to-end service in an environment identical to that of the live version, including on all common browsers and devices, and using dummy accounts and a representative sample of users.